 How to Write Off Your Car As a Business Expense in Canada

-However, to do it right, you need to maintain bulletproof records, understand exactly which expenses qualify, and follow the Canada Revenue Agency's (CRA) guidelines.
+To do it right, you need to maintain bulletproof records, understand exactly which expenses qualify, and follow the Canada Revenue Agency's (CRA) guidelines.

 So, why does this matter for your business?
 Other than direct tax savings, you gain organized expense tracking that keeps your books in order, and best of all, reduced taxes that put more working capital back into your operations.